Cult MTL

 Cult MTL is an English language arts, culture and news website and monthly print publication, based in Montreal, Quebec, Canada.
 Its first print edition appeared on 7 September 2012.
-It was created only a few months after Montreal's last English-language alternative weekly, Montreal Mirror, was unceremoniously closed by its parent company, Quebecor.
-The founding editors of Cult MTL were also involved with the Mirror.
-In August 2013 the print version of the magazine was started.
-Its editorial stance is progressive.
+Cult MTL first launched as a website in July, 2012 after Montreal's last English-language alt-weekly newspaper, Montreal Mirror was closed in June of the same year by its parent company, Quebecor.
+The company cited competition from the digital landscape for the abrupt halt to the Mirror's run.

+As of May 2026, Cult MTL remains a daily website and free monthly print magazine..